Martec's Law

 To manage the gap effectively, technology leaders should consider:

-- Modular Architectures: Designing systems that can be updated or replaced in parts to keep pace with tech changes without requiring a total organizational reset (see Conway's Law).
+- Modular Architectures: Designing systems that can be updated or replaced in parts to keep pace with tech changes without requiring a total organisational reset (see Conway's Law).

-- Continuous Learning: Investing in the "human firmware" to increase the rate of organizational adaptation.
+- Continuous Learning: Investing in the "human firmware" to increase the rate of organisational adaptation.

 - Strategic Discarding: Knowing when to let go of old technologies and processes to make room for new ones.